 The form and demand for Peace Education have changed during different decades depending on the events in Finland and abroad, global political power relations, and the needs of the international community.
 RKI has, during its almost 40 years of existence, strived for responding to the demand in various ways.

 RKI’s work started in 1981 with the name Yrjö Kallisen rauhanopiston kannatusyhdistys ry (Yrjö Kallainen’s peace institute’s/academy’s/college’s support association).
-In the 1980s there was a demand for actors like the Institute since recommendation of including peace education into the syllabus was added to the constitution in 1985, and 1986 was declared International Year of Peace by the United Nations.
+In the 1980s there was a demand for actors like the Institute since recommendation of including peace education into the curriculum was added to the constitution in 1985, and 1986 was declared International Year of Peace by the United Nations.

 RKI responded to the demand by giving lectures in schools and education institutes, publishing texts and sharing knowledge to schools, training adult educators, as well as inviting people to visit the Institute.
 Besides this, the Institute had development cooperation projects in Namibia and South Africa.
 The early influences of RKI included Minister Tarja Halonen and the first receiver of UNESCO Prize for Peace Education (1981) Helena Kekkonen, who has influenced fundamentally the form and development of peace education in Finland.

 In the 1990s peace work expanded along with the globalization discourse.
 Environmental refugees and conflicts caused by the phenomenon, women’s rights and sexual health in developing countries became central topics.
 The Institute organized seminars and lectures and produced material for educators about these themes.

 At times, RKI operated solely by voluntary efforts, because of the cuts in the funding justified by the recession.
 In the end of the decade, RKI implemented a broad tolerance-themed education program and formed an overarching expert and trainer network around the themes of peace education.